 There are many other unique benefits offered across providers, such as daily payments for a period in a hospital helping to cover your loved ones traveling costs, or additional cover if a child is critically ill or needs long-term care.

 Income protection versus critical illness cover

 One aspect of income protection, often overlooked, is that it is usually a lot cheaper than critical illness cover and could be more comprehensive.

 A critical illness policy only covers certain specific severe conditions like cancer, liver failure or stroke.

-But there are many instances where someone could be out of work for long periods that would not be a critical illness.
+But there are many instances where someone could be out of work for long periods that would not be considered a critical illness.

-If you think about it there are lots of scenarios where critical illness cover could leave you without any protection.
+Therefore there are lots of scenarios where critical illness cover could leave you without any protection.

 These differences have a large bearing on the differences in costs.
 So, customers should give real consideration to the differences between the two types of cover before choosing one.

-Full IP if it can be arranged without medical exclusions should ensure that in almost any medical scenario a customer can continue to pay their mortgage and outgoings and avoid repossession whereas critical illness cover could leave them with significant risks unaddressed.
+Full IP, if it can be arranged without medical exclusions, should ensure that in almost any medical scenario a customer can continue to pay their mortgage and outgoings and avoid repossession, whereas critical illness cover could leave them with significant risks unaddressed.